gammu/gammu/docs/manual/smsd/mysql.rst

 Depending on MySQL version and settings please choose best fitting script to create tables:

-* :file:`mysql-strict.sql` can be used in strict mode, but requires MySQL 5.6.5 or newer
+* :file:`mysql.sql`, requires MySQL 5.6.5 or newer
-* :file:`mysql.sql` supports all MySQL versions, but requires neither of `NO_ZERO_DATE`, `ANSI` or `STRICT` modes to be set in the server
+* :file:`mysql-legacy.sql` supports legacy MySQL versions, but requires neither of `NO_ZERO_DATE`, `ANSI` or `STRICT` modes to be set in the server

 SQL script :file:`mysql.sql` for creating tables in MySQL database: